reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 First of all, we need to think about how to store the history.
 We can inspire ourselves by the Elm Architecture and look at the [elm-undo-redo implementation](http://package.elm-lang.org/packages/TheSeamau5/elm-undo-redo/2.0.0).

-That doesn't seem to hard to in Redux, we can just set our state to:
+That doesn't seem too hard to do in Redux, we can just set our state to:

 ```js
 {